-Signs of Safety is an innovative strengths-based, safety-organised approach to child protection casework which can also be used for early intervention work.
-The model of its approach was created in Western Australia by Andrew Turnell and Steve Edwards, who worked with over 150 front-line statutory practitioners and based it on what those practitioners knew worked well with families.
+Signs of Safety [SofS] started as an innovative, strengths and safety-based approach to child protection casework.
+The model was created in Western Australia by Andrew Turnell and Steve Edwards, who worked with over 150 front-line statutory practitioners and began developing the approach on what those practitioners knew worked well with families.
 It is now used in many Local Authorities across a wide range of services, working with children and young people.